Theodore W. Allen: Labor

-Writing career
+Writing

 In 1965 Allen published articles on the concept of white skin privilege for all classes of whites, examining the relation of the working class to white supremacy.
 He explored this in "White Blindspot" and Can White Workers Radicals Be Radicalized?
 (1967, 1967), co-authored with Noel Ignatiev.

 After beginning his research on "white skin privilege" in 1965, Allen worked for the next decade to develop more research and writing on this topic.
 He published Class Struggle and the Origin of Racial Slavery: The Invention of the White Race (1975).
 During this time, he also taught as an adjunct history instructor for one semester at Essex County Community College in Newark, New Jersey.
 He was described by historian Jeffrey B. Perry as working "throughout his entire adult life ... for the emancipation of the working class and for socialism."

 His work since the 1960s was intended to overturn explanations for white supremacy that relied on biology or attributed it to benefits gained by the working class.
 Allen emphasized that the "invention of the white race" was related to class struggle and to ruling class efforts to maintain social control.

 Allen published outside the academic press and his work was highly influential, at a time of the civil rights movement, when issues of race, ethnicity and culture were being studied and overturned.
 He also documented how later Irish immigrants to the U.S. became "white."
 The concept of "race" was also being overturned by work in anthropology, genetics, biology, history and other disciplines.
 By 1997, historian George M. Fredrickson of Stanford University wrote that "the proposition that race is 'a social and cultural construction,' has become an academic cliché," but Allen was not satisfied with that proposition and he emphasized that "the 'white race' must be understood, not simply as a social construct (rather than a genetic phenomenon), but as a ruling class social control formation."